greenboxal/doggohub/doc/administration/integration/terminal.md

 ## How it works

-A detailed overview of the architecture of web terminals and how they work can be found in [this document](https://gitlab.com/gitlab-org/gitlab-workhorse/blob/master/doc/terminal.md).
+A detailed overview of the architecture of web terminals and how they work can be found in [this document](https://doggohub.com/doggohub-org/doggohub-workhorse/blob/master/doc/terminal.md).
 In brief:

-* GitLab relies on the user to provide their own Kubernetes credentials, and to appropriately label the pods they create when deploying.
+* DoggoHub relies on the user to provide their own Kubernetes credentials, and to appropriately label the pods they create when deploying.
-* When a user navigates to the terminal page for an environment, they are served a JavaScript application that opens a WebSocket connection back to GitLab.
+* When a user navigates to the terminal page for an environment, they are served a JavaScript application that opens a WebSocket connection back to DoggoHub.
-* The WebSocket is handled in [Workhorse](https://gitlab.com/gitlab-org/gitlab-workhorse), rather than the Rails application server.
+* The WebSocket is handled in [Workhorse](https://doggohub.com/doggohub-org/doggohub-workhorse), rather than the Rails application server.
 * Workhorse queries Rails for connection details and user permissions; Rails queries Kubernetes for them in the background, using [Sidekiq](../troubleshooting/sidekiq.md)